-While an exciting and rewarding career path from a quality of experience level, the job title of Strength and Conditioning coach isn’t the most lucrative from a financial perspective.
+While an exciting and rewarding career path from a quality of experience level, the job title of Strength and Conditioning coach isn’t the most lucrative financially.

-It can be if you get yourself a top spot working with professional athletes as head strength and conditioning coach, but those types of opportunities are rare in the grand scheme of things.
+It can be if you get a top spot working with professional athletes as a head strength and conditioning coach, but those opportunities are rare in the grand scheme.

 However, with some business savviness and an online presence, you begin to reap income rewards that seem more rewarding.